The History of

 to Utah Athletic Club of the Deaf

-On September 27, 1997, Nancy O'Brien chaired the 50th anniversary event at the Ramada Inn in downtown Salt Lake City, Utah.
-The ceremony featured the presentation of five Utah Athletic Club of the Deaf sportspeople's awards.
-Additionally, the Utah Association for the Deaf honored the sports club's 50-year history by presenting them with a Presidential Award, which UACD secretary Nancy O'Brien accepted.
+On September 27, 1997, Nancy O'Brien chaired a significant event at the Ramada Inn in downtown Salt Lake City, Utah, to celebrate the 50th anniversary of the Utah Athletic Club of the Deaf (UACD).
+The ceremony paid tribute to the club's rich history and presented five awards to outstanding athletes.
+In a gesture of deep respect, the Utah Association for the Deaf honored the UACD's 50-year journey by presenting it with a Presidential Award, which UACD Secretary Nancy O'Brien graciously accepted.

-In 2002, the Utah Association for the Deaf presented the UACD women's basketball team with the President's Award for outstanding performance at the USA Deaf Basketball National Basketball (USADB) Tournament in Indianapolis, Indiana.
-This was the first time a Utah women's basketball team had competed in the national tournament (UAD Bulletin, May 2002).
-Andrea Garff Anderson, a 1995 graduate of the Idaho School for the Deaf and basketball player for the UACD women's basketball team, accepted the award on their behalf (UAD Bulletin, September 2002).
+In 2002, the Utah Association for the Deaf awarded the UACD women's basketball team the President's Award for their exceptional performance at the USA Deaf Basketball National Tournament held in Indianapolis, Indiana.
+This historic achievement marked the first time a Utah women's basketball team had competed in the national tournament, highlighting their dedication and skill (UAD Bulletin, May 2002).
+Andrea Garff Anderson, a 1995 graduate of the Idaho School for the Deaf and a key player on the UACD women's basketball team, proudly accepted the award on behalf of her teammates (UAD Bulletin, September 2002).

 President Justin Anderson of the

-Utah Athletic Club of the Deaf Shares a Vision
+Utah Athletic Club of the Deaf Shares His Vision

-Utah Athletic Club of the Deaf Shares a Vision
+Utah Athletic Club of the Deaf Shares His Vision

 We want to keep the name of the oldest active Deaf athletic club in the USA.